Willie169/Android-Non-Root/README.md

 # Android Non-Root
-In this guide, we'll explore a range of powerful, non-root approach to enhancing your Android device’s functionality, security, privacy, and customization without the need for root access.
+In this guide, we'll explore a range of powerful, open-source tools to enhancing your Android device’s functionality, security, privacy, and customization without the need for root access.
 ## Table of Contents
 - [Termux: a Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection)
   - [Installation](#installation)